zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 “Can’t the company find an intern to do this?” she asks.
 An “intern” (intern) is a person, often a college student, who is working in a temporary position, usually receiving little or sometimes no pay, no money, in order to get experience in a particular job or a particular kind of job.
 An “int ernship” is a job where you work as an intern, either paid or unpaid (meaning you do n’t get any money).

-Marcus says, “We have confidential information in t hese files, and unless we want a security breach, only people who are authori zed to see it are allowed to do this job.”
+Marcus says, “We have confidential information in these files, and unless we want a security breach, only people who are authori zed to see it are allowed to do this job.”
 “Confidential” (confidential) means i nformation that is secret or private or that you don’t want anyone else to have.
 Marcus is saying that there is confidential information in these files, and “unles s we want a security breach,” only people who are supposed to see this informatio n should be allowed to sort the documents.

 A “security (security) breach (breach)” is when you  have a – I guess we could describe it “break” in security, when somehow somet hing that is secret is no longer secret.
 Someone finds a way of getting that information.
 This is, as you know, a huge problem nowadays on the Internet.
 When  companies have a security breach, people – thieves – come in and ste al the information, often credit card numbers, from the company.